SoftwareAG/c8y-docs/content/predictive-analytics/api-reference-bundle/resources.md

 |PARAMS||
 |:---|:---|
-|file (string)|required query parameter for resource file name, if Content-Type is application/octet-stream, <br>or a body parameter for resource file, if Content-Type is multipart/form-data
+|file|required query parameter for resource file name, if Content-Type is application/octet-stream, <br>or a body parameter for resource file, if Content-Type is multipart/form-data

 **Example Request**